 But who helps you?

-Caregiving for a seriously ill patient may include lifting, bathing, delivering meals, taking loved ones to doctor visits, handling difficult behaviors, and managing medications and family conflicts.
+Caregiving may include lifting, bathing, delivering meals, taking loved ones to doctor visits, handling difficult behaviors, and managing medications and family conflicts.
 But this level of care can result in lost work hours or lost jobs, high stress, and serious declines in physical and mental health.
 In fact, 1 of 5 caregivers reports a decline in the quality of their physical, emotional, and social well-being.

-Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people with serious illness.
-This type of care is focused on providing relief from the symptoms and stress of a serious illness.
+Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people living with a serious illness.
+This type of care is focused on providing relief from the symptoms and stress of an illness.
 The goal is to improve quality of life for both the patient and the family.